-Nathan Gerth is the Head of Digital Services and Digital Archivist at the University Libraries.
-In this dual role, he directs the four team members responsible for maintaining libraries’ website, preservation layer, and other core operational systems.
+Nathan Gerth is the Head of Digital Services at the University Libraries.
+In this role, he directs a team responsible for maintaining Libraries’ enterprise applications and digital preservation systems.
 He also provides strategic vision for core system upgrades and serves as the Libraries’ web accessibility liaison.

 M.A.
 University of Kansas

 Boss, E.E. and Gerth, N. (2020), "Reducing system toil in a university library", Library Management, Vol. 41 No. 4/5, pp. 173-181.

 “Data As Collections,” BLOGGERS!: The Blog of SAA’s Electronic Records Section.
 October 15, 2019

 “Bringing the Hammer Down: Using MALLET to Assign Authority Records to Senator Heller’s Press Records,” Electronic Records Committee Blog.
 May 29, 2019.

 - A Thousand Miles of Desert and Mountains

 - Collaborated with the Special Collections unit in the University of Nevada, Reno Libraries and the Washoe County Public Library to produce a virtual exploration of a set of prospecting diaries entitled, "A Thousand Miles of Desert and Mountains."